wp-plugins/powerpress/readme.txt

 = 0.9.9 =
 * Released on 9/12/2009
-* No longer checking content type returned from servers, check effected video podcasters who have no control of their servers.
+* No longer checking content type returned from servers, check affected video podcasters who have no control of their servers.
 * Added Media URL redirect warning when redirects exceed 5, previously this was an error.
 * Better detection used when server does not support HTTP URL connections, we now display a message when `allow_url_fopen` setting is disabled and cURL library not available.
 * Blubrry Services Integration, added message when authentication failed and display error when web server does not support Blubrry services.